syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Datasource manipulation

 By call this method whenever the datasource changes, to notify the datasource may have.
-Need to notify the datasource action(add, remove and reset) through notify listener.
-In the following example, the appointment and resource is added, removed and replaced and notifyListeners is called in onPressed callback of the FloatingActionButton.
+Need to notify the datasource action(add, remove, and reset) through notify listener.
+In the following example, the appointment and resource are added, removed, and replaced and notifyListeners is called in onPressed callback of the FloatingActionButton.

 #### Add Action